cert-manager/website/content/en/docs/configuration/venafi.md

 > through the `--cluster-resource-namespace` flag on the cert-manager controller
 > component.

-This API key will be used by cert-manager to interact with the Venafi Cloud service on your behalf.
+This API key will be used by cert-manager to interact with Venafi as a Service on your behalf.

 Once the API key `Secret` has been created, you can create your `Issuer` or `ClusterIssuer` resource.
 If you are creating a `ClusterIssuer` resource, you